shufflrr/userguide/src/presentations-file-sharing.md

 * Provide information to sales prospects
 * Ask a colleague for their opinion

+> **Pro tip:**
+>
+> If you want to submit the file for approval, use [workflow tags](admin-tags-workflow.md), not shares!

 ## Steps

-* There are many ways to share a deck.
+There are many ways to share a deck.
 For one, click the down arrow next to the file name in the left navigation to see a share option.

 ![How to share a presentation](img/presentations-howtoshare.png)

-* Double check the file name.
-* Use the dropdown and "ADD" button if you want to share multiple files at once.
+Use the dropdown and "ADD" button if you want to share multiple files at once.

 ![File sharing popup](img/presentations-sharefilemodal1.png)

 * Enter the email addresses you want to share with & add a message.
-* Select whether to allow downloads and whether to get alerts, & set an expiry if needed.
+* Select whether to allow downloads (and in what format)
+* Select whether to get alerts
+* Set an expiry if needed

 ![File sharing popup, populated](img/presentations-sharefilemodal2.png)

-* The success popup will have a link you can click to see the share.
+The success popup will have a link you can click to see the share, or use icons at lower left to capture it in different formats.

 ![File sharing success popup](img/presentations-sharefilesuccess.png)

-> **Pro tip:**
->
-> If you want to pass the file to someone for approval, use [workflow tags](admin-tags-workflow.md), not shares!